Skip to content

 • bids:fmriprep:sub-001/func/sub-001_task-MGT_run-01_bold_space-MNI152NLin2009cAsym_preproc.nii.gz - identifier for a bold file for subject sub-001 in the fmriprep dataset;

-• bids::prov#provEntity-acea8093 - identifier for a file that is not available in the dataset.
+• bids::prov#entity-28c0ba28 - identifier for a prov:Entity that is described in the current dataset.

 Identifiers for other objects